 There’s an array of typical website goals which are specific to an industry or department, though SMART goals should be used no matter the context.
 For instance, marketing and customer service departments differ in their online priorities due to a few critical distinctions: marketing teams may want their site to drive more traffic, generate new leads and remarket to existing clients.
 On the other hand, a customer service department is likely to designate their site for an improved customer experience and subsequently higher customer satisfaction.

-Another example is the differing objectives between IT and HR website goals: IT departments commonly look to find other integrative systems to use, or strive to keep security in place to maintain a website’s seamless functionality.
+Another example is the differing objectives between IT and HR website goals: IT departments commonly look to find other integrative systems to use or strive to keep security in place to maintain a website’s seamless functionality.
 Among HR departments, priorities such as drawing in new recruits and providing support to current employees are common objectives.
 The sub-goals which drive these broader desires would be facets such as increasing inbound employment applications or improving overall employee satisfaction within the company.

 Goal-setting doesn’t stop here, though.
 Defining the necessary actions to accomplish goals is possibly the most critical part of the goal-setting process.
 Why?
-Well, you need to align the industry-specific goal with effective action steps, and track relevant metrics.
+Well, you need to align the industry-specific goal with effective action steps and track relevant metrics.
 If an HR department wants the website to focus on improving current employee satisfaction, then a new survey process could reveal valuable metrics to work off of.
 For example, surveying employees at the start and end of their employment would reveal data to drive decisions as to what facet of employee satisfaction needs improvement.

 Being familiar with your department or industry’s common website goals is a great way to start outlining your own.
-To filter them down even more, there are three excessively ubiquitous website goals that most businesses take into account: converting leads to sales, building brand recognition, and streamlining workflows with automated software and procedures.
+To filter them down, even more, there are three excessively ubiquitous website goals that most businesses take into account: converting leads to sales, building brand recognition, and streamlining workflows with automated software and procedures.

 The 3 Most Popular Website Goals

 After establishing your website’s specific purpose(s), the goals are ready to be set.
-We’ve discussed some industry-specific objectives, though these three top website intentions can provide a helpful jumping off point should you face any confusion.
+We’ve discussed some industry-specific objectives, though these three top website intentions can provide a helpful jumping-off point should you face any confusion.

 Firstly, raising lead conversion is a goal shared amongst all business types.
 Websites with this goal are focused on more online sales, subscriber sign-ups, completed “Contact Us” forms, or inbound emails and phone calls which are all stepping stones to resulting sales.
-This is possibly the single most common website goal, since most businesses are constantly looking for ways to maximize their lead conversion rates.
-A fitting example of this website goal is an intention to raise monthly qualified leads by x%, or to increase the site’s conversion rate by x% year-over-year.
+This is possibly the single most common website goal since most businesses are constantly looking for ways to maximize their lead conversion rates.
+A fitting example of this website goal is an intention to raise monthly qualified leads by x% or to increase the site’s conversion rate by x% year-over-year.

 Secondly, presenting your company as an authority in your field, AKA building brand recognition is another massively common website objective to consider when framing your goals.
 After all, credibility is what lets prospective customers know that you’re an expert with true expertise to offer.
-More inbound calls and a much shorter sales cycle are likely results if you’re a known maestro amongst your industry.
+More inbound calls and a much shorter sales cycle are likely results if you’re a known maestro in your industry.
 Much of this involves marketing your business’s services and portfolio – nowadays through social channels such as Facebook or LinkedIn – which also serves to appeal to untouched target markets.
 Deciding to reposition your business to a new market, or going forward with a rebranding effort are examples of this kind of website goal.

 Lastly, adopting new software, integrations, and processes for business websites are popular goals to prioritize, especially towards end-of-year assessments.
-Modern technology offers software to streamline any industry and vertical in reference to their website automation, and the tools are extremely helpful in smoothing out workflow.
+Modern technology offers software to streamline any industry and vertical in reference to their website automation, and the tools are extremely helpful in smoothing out the workflow.
 An example of this goal for your website would be improving client satisfaction by x%, or cutting time for certain tasks by x%.